Chillwind132/AutoScreenshots_ARS/README.md

 ## Usage

-* Populate the [list_urls.txt] with the list of URLs to be converted.
-Sample format provided.
+* Populate the [list_urls.txt] with the list of URLs to be converted according to the sample format.
 * Execute the AutoScreenshots_ARS.py file.